 Likewise, in Brazil, higher minimum wages did not raise the incomes of households in the bottom three deciles of the household income distribution .

-This suggests that higher minimum wages in Colombia and Brazil did lead to moderate declines in poverty overall but did not reduce poverty among the very poorest households.
+This suggests that higher minimum wages in Colombia, Brazil, and Honduras did lead to moderate declines in poverty for some households, but did not reduce poverty among the very poorest households.
 In other words, minimum wages modestly reduced the incidence of poverty but increased the gap between the average incomes of the poorest households and the poverty line.

 Impacts may differ between household members